INITIATIVES

 Track 1: Engineering Human Readiness: Building Future-Ready Leaders in a Changing World

 In an era where change is constant and technology continues to reshape the workplace, leadership must evolve from management to human engineering.
-This session explores how young professionals can develop the emotional intelligence, adaptability, and systems thinking required to lead transformation at every level.
+This session explores how young professionals can develop the emotional intelligence, adaptability, and systems thinking required to lead transformation at every level, all within a technologically advancing workplace.

-Through her Human Engineering Framework, Nono introduces a practical approach to strengthening leadership readiness—helping attendees understand how to align people, purpose, and innovation in times of rapid change.
+Attendees will explore a practical approach to strengthening leadership readiness— how to align people, purpose, and innovation in times of rapid change.

 Track 2: From Awkward to Awesome: Your Coaching Cheat Sheet